WHAT IS WATERMARK CALDERDALE?

 Watermark Calderdale is a campaign to build a resilience fund for our towns for future flooding.
 Our aim is to build a pot of money that can be accessed by businesses & households immediately when future floods hit (because they will – it may be 5 years time, it may be next week!).

 A grass roots, not for profit organisation, which has produced a multi-award winning, free to use campaign that has travelled the world, and has had huge economic impact in towns that have used it.
-Currently being used in 50 towns in the UK, 20 in Australia and many in New Zealand, Canada, France and USA.
+There are currently 50 towns in the UK using the initiative, 20 in Australia and many in New Zealand, Canada, France and USA.

 Totally Locally has won many awards, been praised in parliament both in the UK and Australia, and is run totally free – on no funding whatsoever.
 The Totally Locally team work on paid projects such as the hugely successful VALLEY OF LIGHTS, which worked to promote the Upper Calder Valley after the 2012 floods.
 Over 12,000 people turned out over 3 nights for huge parades,

 night markets, events, late night openings, and 200 rider illuminated bike ride, food events and much more.

 The whole project was focused on increasing business for local independent businesses, who had been hit doubly – once by the floods, then by the negative media over how the area was shut many months after.
 Valley of Lights created over £1.4 million in positive PR for the valley (including TV, radio, press, online) and many businesses declared their takings to be one of the best run ups to Christmas in many years.

 An independent grant making philanthropic charity, CFFC has recently celebrated its 25th year.
 During that time we have distributed close to £18m to over 6500 local causes and 1000s of people in crisis.